Baconton, Georgia: Geography

 Baconton is located in northern Mitchell County at 31°22′34″N 84°9′41″W (31.376002, -84.161468).
 U.S. Route 19 runs along the eastern border of the city, leading south 10 mi to Camilla, the county seat, and north 16 mi to Albany.

 According to the United States Census Bureau, Baconton has a total area of 2.0 sqmi, all land.
 The Flint River passes 1 mi to the west of the city.

 Soils of Baconton are mostly well drained or somewhat excessively drained.
 They have grayish brown loamy sand topsoils overlying yellowish brown or red sandy clay loam subsoils.
 All belong to the Ultisol soil order.
 Where agricultural or urban development have not occurred, these soils support mixed forests dominated by pines and oaks.

 Demographics

-2020 census

 As of the 2020 United States census, there were 856 people, 335 households, and 288 families residing in the city.